-- 7.2.3.
+7.2.3.
 The relevant person for the demolition of a limited-life building is the owner.
-For the other cases the relevant person will be either: - · the owner, tenant or developer doing the work or conversion themselves, or - the owner, tenant or developer who has employed a builder to do the work for them.
+For the other cases the relevant person will be either:

+- the owner, tenant or developer doing the work or conversion themselves; or - the owner, tenant or developer who has employed a builder to do the work for them.

-In cases where the above relevant person cannot be found, or no longer has an interest in the building, the current owner.
+In cases where the above relevant person cannot be found, or no longer has an interest in the building, the notice is served on the current owner.